albar965/atools/resources/sql/fs/db/README.txt

 * Headings are degree true.

 * Types are stored as strings and can be looked up as enumerations in the C++ code.

-Note that some values do not correspond directly to the enums but are converted by string conversion functions.
-  For example QString approachFixTypeToStr(atools::fs::bgl::ap::ApproachFixType type);
+* Foreign keys are tested and usually valid but not enabled per default during loading in Little Navmap (for performance reasons)

-* Foreign keys are tested but not enabled per default during loading (for performance reasons)
+* Tables are partially denormalized for performance reasons

 * See the following links for more information about the FS scenery database and BGL files: http://www.fsdeveloper.com/wiki/index.php?title=BGL_File_Format